KenDickey/Crosstalk/README.md

 # Crosstalk

-## Smalltalk in Scheme -- Simple bootstrap of Smalltalk kernel in R6RS Scheme;
+## Smalltalk in Scheme -- Simple bootstrap of Smalltalk kernel in R6RS Scheme
-currently being ported to Chez Sceme 10 (in progress)
+currently being ported to Chez Scheme 10 (in progress)

 Basically an exercise in deeply understanding Smalltalk.